It achieves an astonishing immediacy by simply allowing the prostration process to play out over and over with minimal aesthetic interference.

 This emotionally affecting film never loses sight of the ethical complexity of forsaking a community in the name of an individual.

-A sports movie actually attuned to the knowledge that victory in an inconsequential game bears no meaning.
+This is a sports movie actually attuned to the knowledge that victory in an inconsequential game bears no meaning.

 It relies on a bevy of spectacularly funny clips and a plethora of talking heads, most falling back on plaudits rather than sage insights.